pingcap/blog/simulating-clock-skew-in-k8s-without-affecting-other-containers-on-node.md

 ## Simulating clock skew on a distributed SQL database

 Statistics speak volumes.
-Here we‘re going to try TimeChaos on [TiDB](https://pingcap.com/docs/stable/overview/), an open source, [NewSQL](https://en.wikipedia.org/wiki/NewSQL), distributed SQL database that supports [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) workloads, to see if the chaos testing can really work.
+Here we're going to try TimeChaos on [TiDB](https://pingcap.com/docs/stable/overview/), an open source, [NewSQL](https://en.wikipedia.org/wiki/NewSQL), distributed SQL database that supports [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) workloads, to see if the chaos testing can really work.

 TiDB uses a centralized service Timestamp Oracle (TSO) to obtain the globally consistent version number, and to ensure that the transaction version number increases monotonically.
 The TSO service is managed by the Placement Driver (PD) component.
 Therefore, we choose a random PD node and inject TimeChaos regularly, each with a 10-millisecond-backward clock skew.
 Let's see if TiDB can meet the challenge.

 To better perform the testing, we use [bank](https://github.com/cwen0/bank) as the workload, which simulates the financial transfers in a banking system.
-It‘s often used to verify the correctness of database transactions.
+It's often used to verify the correctness of database transactions.

 This is our test configuration: